Saijō, Ehime: Climate

-Saijō has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Saijō has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Saijō is 14.1 °C. The average annual rainfall is 1839 mm with September as the wettest month.
 The temperatures are highest on average in January, at around 25.3 °C, and lowest in January, at around 3.0 °C.

 Demographics

-Per Japanese census data, the population of Saijō has remained steady since the 1960s.
+Per Japanese census data, the population of Saijō has remained relatively steady since the 1960s.

 Language

 Residents of Saijō speak the Tōyo (eastern Ehime) variation of the Iyo dialect, which is part of the Western Japanese language group and similar in many ways to Kansai dialect.
 Due to some local variations in the dialect, people in Saijō refer to their particular form of Tōyo dialect as Saijō dialect (Saijō-ben).

 History

 Prehistory

 The Saijō area was part of ancient Iyo Province and has been inhabited at least as early as the Jōmon period, as evidenced by earthenware dated to approximately 6000 BC discovered in the Ichikura highland region.
 A large number of artifacts dating to the middle and late Yayoi period have been unearthed on and around Mount Hachidō.
 The significant clustering of burial mounds from the later Kofun period in the highlands has led archaeologists to believe that the flat plain on which modern Saijō sits was either too cold or too close to the Seto Inland Sea for tomb construction.